icarretero/asset_migrator_lite/README.md

 1. Create the local environment for development [DONE]
 1. Implementation of methods to do real stuff [DONE]
 1. Create iteration loop for all migrations [DONE]
-1. Implement basic error handling
+1. Implement basic error handling [DONE]
 1. Save current status and resume operations
 1. Config as files/vars
 1. Conteinarization